hairlesshobo/jack-tools/md/jack-scope.md

 The operating mode of jack-scope is set using *-m*.
-In signal mode jack-scope draws a time domain signal trace, in embed mode jack-scope draws a self correlation trace.
+In signal mode jack-scope draws a time domain signal trace, in embed mode jack-scope draws a self correlation trace, in hline mode an _optical sound_ picture is made.

 The size of the jack-scope window is set using *-w*, the scope window is square.
 The window is of fixed size and has centered gravity.
 The